 Emergency Medical Services is a rapidly changing field.
-As this area continues to upgrade and expand, there will be an increasing demand for trained personnel, especially at the advanced and associate degree levels.
-Because the EMS field is broad, students completing this program may work in a variety of different fields, such as industrial, safety, ambulance (private and public), fire, and emergency room.
+As this area continues to upgrade and expand, there will be an increasing demand for trained personnel, especially at the Paramedic and associate degree levels.
+Because the EMS field is broad, students completing this program may work in a variety of different fields, such as industrial, safety, ambulance (private and public), fire, and the emergency room.

 The Kellogg Community College Emergency Medical Services Program offers several levels of study through which students can meet their future job needs.
-Study is available at the certificate level in First Responder, Basic Emergency Medical Technician, and Paramedic.
+Study is available for certification in First Responder; and certificates in Basic Emergency Medical Technician and Paramedic.
 Also available is the Associate in Applied Science in Emergency Medical Services.

-IN ORDER TO RECEIVE CERTIFICATION OR AN ASSOCIATE DEGREE, STUDENTS MUST COMPLETE ALL COURSE WORK WITH A GRADE OF "C-" OR BETTER AND A CUMULATIVE GRADE POINT OF AT LEAST 2.0.
+IN ORDER TO BE ELIGIBLE FOR PROFESSIONAL CERTIFICATION, A CERTIFICATE OF PROGRAM COMPLETION, OR AN ASSOCIATE DEGREE IN APPLIED SCIENCE, STUDENTS MUST COMPLETE ALL COURSEWORK WITH A GRADE OF "C-" OR BETTER AND A CUMULATIVE GRADE POINT OF AT LEAST 2.0.

 Some courses at the College may require a higher grade than a "C" as a prerequisite.
 Please check the course descriptions for prerequisites in the Courses of Instruction section.

-The EMT certificate programs allow a student to complete the training necessary to obtain licensure at the designated level of certification.
-All certificate programs are currently approved by the Michigan Department of Consumer and Industry Services.
+The EMT certification/certificate programs allow a student to complete the training necessary to obtain licensure at the designated level of certification.
+The EMS program is approved by the Michigan Department of Public Health - EMS Section and accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and peer reviewed by the Committee on Accreditation of Education Programs for the Emergency Medical Services Professions (CoAEMSP).
 The EMS Associate in Applied Science and the Paramedic Certificate are approved for federal occupational education funding with the Michigan Department of Education.